Take a day trip from Athens to Nafplio and discover one of the most picturesque towns in Greece. Here's how to plan your Athens to Nafplion day trip.

 Why go to Nafplio?

-The long answer has to do with Nafplio’s rich history and important role throughout the centuries.
+The long answer has to do with Nafplio’s place in Greek history and its important role throughout the centuries.

 A brief history of Nafplio